EricssonResearch/dnt/doc/notification.md

 This means that:

 * Notification messages should be sent on UDP-out interfaces
-* MEP/MIP statistics are DetNet only (AutoMIP does not work with TSN)
+* MEP/MIP statistics are DetNet only (the MP functionality does not work with TSN)
-* Also, trigger messages are DetNet OAM specific.
+* Trigger messages are specific to the DetNet OAM

 However, TSN over DetNet is fully supported.